 Waist-length hair makes a beautiful statement and can be achieved a few different ways.
 Besides adding foods like avocado, chia seed, and eggs to your diet, you need to follow some pretty general maintenance steps to grow and maintain waist-length hair.
-We reached out to two hair gurus, Carolyn Aronson, founder of It's a 10 Haircare, and Ursula Stephen, celebrity hairstylist and Unilever global haircare brand ambassador, for some tried-and-true hair care tips.
+We reached out to two hair gurus for some tried-and-true hair care tips.
 We got advice on how to grow and take care of waist-length hair, as well as how to experiment with waist-length extensions if you'd rather take that route.

 Meet the Expert

-- Ursula Stephen is a Unilever global haircare brand ambassador, and the owner of Ursula Stephen The Salon, in Brooklyn.
-Celebrity clients include Rihanna, Zendaya, and Laverne Cox.
+- Ursula Stephen is a Unilever global haircare brand ambassador and the owner of Ursula Stephen The Salon in Brooklyn.
+Her celebrity clients include Rihanna, Zendaya, and Laverne Cox.

 - Carolyn Aronson is the CEO and founder of It's a 10 Haircare.
 She has over 20 years of experience as a hairstylist and salon owner.

 There are any internet forums and YouTube videos dedicated to answering questions about how to grow hair down to your waist.
 So before we dove into our full list, I wanted to ask each of our experts what they thought the key was to growing hair to your desired length, and their answers were simple: trims, cleansing, and conditioning.

 "Hair grows about an average of 1/2-inch per month," Aronson says.
 "If you're trying to grow your hair long, trimming it every six to eight weeks is enough to keep your ends healthy yet still let it grow."
 For those with natural hair, Stephen recommends getting a trim every three-and-a-half to four months "to avoid single-strand knots and split ends."

 Find a Shampoo That Can Help Promote Hair Growth